akrasuski1/halb-cpu/dtl2.md

 I'm pretty sure the reason is the same, and in this case causes the slow resistor to be forced to charge more than one diode's worth of parasitic capacitance.
-The time constant should be: 4k7 ohm * 100pF = 470ns in case of single diode and 5 times that for 5 diodes; LTSpice simulates both almmost an order of magnitude smaller.
-This may be linked to the fact that we operate diodes at almost "charged" state, which has unknown to me effects on time constant.
+The time constant should be: 4k7 ohm * 100pF = 470ns in case of single diode and 5 times that for 5 diodes; LTSpice simulates both almost an order of magnitude smaller.
+This may be linked to the fact that we operate diodes at almost "charged" state, which has unknown to me effects on time constant; or it could be that we only need to get to 0.7V, not 5V.
 In any case, Schottky's seem to be a much less desirable an option now.

 ## Checking capacitor DTL again